szvsw/hatchet-sst/blog.md

-Fall 2024, and I had already put substantial design time into the version using Hatchet, so there was a bit of a sunk cost thing going on there, but I also just genuinely really liked Hatchet's design decisions and the team from hatchet had already been super fun and easy to work with as I was stress testing some of their managed infra, so I felt it was worth it to continue with Hatchet - as well as for a variety of other reasons which I probably will not get into in this post.
+Fall 2024, and I had already put substantial design time into the version using Hatchet, so there was a bit of a sunk cost thing going on there, but I also just genuinely really liked Hatchet's design decisions and the team from hatchet had already been super fun and easy to work with as I was stress-testing some of their managed infra, so I felt it was worth it to continue with Hatchet - as well as for a variety of other reasons which I probably will not get into in this post.
 I guess one of them is that software stack at the building/real estate decarbonization planning SaaS startup that that I do ML engineering